Ina Simonovska

 WORKING PAPERS

-Economic Stabilizers in Emerging Markets: The Case for Trade Credit (with Bryan Hardy and Felipe Saffie), April 2022
+Economic Stabilizers in Emerging Markets: The Case for Trade Credit (with Bryan Hardy and Felipe Saffie), first version February 2022, this version November 2024

-The Risky Capital of Emerging Markets (with Felix Gerding and Espen Henriksen), revise and resubmit at Journal of Finance, new draft coming soon
+The Risky Capital of Emerging Markets (with Felix Gerding and Espen Henriksen), NBER Working Paper No. 20769, revised April 2024, under review

 Trade Models, Trade Elasticities, and the Gains from Trade (with Michael Waugh), NBER Working Paper No. 20495, September 2014, revise and resubmit at Journal of Political Economy